Cub Sport

 Cub Sport are an Australian pop group formed in Brisbane in early 2010.
 Founding mainstays are Zoe Davis on keyboards, bass guitar, lead guitar and vocals, Tim Nelson on lead vocals and keyboards, Sam "Bolan" Netterfield on keyboards and vocals, and Dan Puusaari on drums.
-They have released four studio albums, This Is Our Vice (March 2016), Bats (September 2017), Cub Sport (January 2019) and Like Nirvana (July 2020).
-Like Nirvana is their highest charting release, peaking at No. 2 on the ARIA Albums Chart.
+They have released five studio albums, This Is Our Vice (2016), Bats (2017), Cub Sport (2019), Like Nirvana (2020) and Jesus at the Gay Bar (2023).
+Jesus at the Gay Bar peaked at number one on the ARIA Albums Chart, Like Nirvana reached number two and Cub Sport appeared at number twelve.
 Nelson and Netterfield married in August 2018.